BundestagAI/.github/profile/README.md

 Welcome to **bundestag.ai**, your gateway to advanced insights from the German Federal Parliament, the Bundestag.

-**bundestag.ai** is a web-based application platform developed to seamlessly interact with LangChain and Streamlit, harnessing cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to parliamentary data.
+**bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, harnessing cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to parliamentary data.

 Recognizing the pivotal role of parliamentary data in shaping policies and fostering transparency, **bundestag.ai** integrates advanced artificial intelligence technologies through LangChain and Streamlit.
 Our platform serves as a centralized hub, offering a range of AI-enhanced functionalities tailored to meet diverse user needs and preferences.